Flutterando/modular/doc/docs/flutter_modular/dependency-injection.md

 We call it "Dependency Coupling" when we use an outer class in this way, because the *Client* class is totally dependent on the functioning of the **XPTOEmail** object.

-To break a class's bond with its dependency, we generally prefer to "inject" the dependency instances through constructor, setters or methods.
+To break a class's bond with its dependency, we generally prefer to "inject" the dependency instances through a constructor, setters, or methods.
 That's what we call "Dependency Injection".

 Let's fix the **Customer** class by injecting the **XPTOEmail** instance by constructor: